dwinterLA-zz/ground-source/index.md

 intro_image: "/images/mobile-about-img-1.png"
 intro_paragraph: GROUNDSOURCE is a Los Angeles-based full-service commercial real estate firm that specializes in representing tenants, landlords and investors.
-Our forty-five years of collective experience in the L.A. marketplace lets us combine extensive insider knowledge with trusted partnerships to create unparalleled value.
+Our forty-fiveyears of collective experience in the L.A. marketplace lets us combine extensive insider knowledge with trusted partnerships to create unparalleled value.
-  We’re a boutique firm that offers clients the prestigious service they deserve with a nintimate, hands-on approach.<br><br>We believe it isn’t just about satisfied clients, it’s about repeat clients.
+  We’rea boutique firm that offers clients the prestigious service they deserve with anintimate, hands-on approach.<br><br>We believe it isn’t just about satisfied clients, it’s about repeat clients.
 Therefore, we always spend as much time as it takes to close the deal the right way.
-For us, good business is about a connection, not a commission which is why at GROUNDSOURCE we’re by your side from the fact-finding to the lease (or purchase and sale agreement) signing and every step along the way.
+For us, good business is about a connection, not a commission which is why at GROUNDSOURCE we’re by your side from the fact-finding to the lease or purchase&nbsp;signing, as well as every critical step along the way.&nbsp;
-  <br><br><br><br>
 investment_services_blurb: Market intelligence and key relationships are the catalysts which drive our investment services team.&nbsp; We provide in-depth&nbsp;&nbsp;investment advisory and capitalization strategies based on comprehensive market insight, working